dpa99c/phonegap-launch-navigator/README.md

     - Maps mode (`launchnavigator.LAUNCH_MODE.MAPS`) - launches in Map view.
 Enables start location to be specified, but not transport mode or destination name.
     - Turn-by-turn mode (`launchnavigator.LAUNCH_MODE.TURN_BY_TURN`) - launches in Navigation view.
 Enables transport mode to be specified, but not start location or destination name.
     - Geo mode (`launchnavigator.LAUNCH_MODE.GEO`) - invokes Navigation view via `geo`: URI scheme.
 Enables destination name to be specified, but not start location or transport mode.
-    - Launch mode can be specified via the `launchMode` option, but defaults to Maps mode if not specified.
+    - Launch mode can be specified via the `launchModeGoogleMaps` option, but defaults to Maps mode if not specified.

 ## Windows